Hollywood Anticipates: Oscar Nominations Are Out Thursday

 So again, there are several other competitors I haven't even mentioned, a tough category.

-MONTAGE: And looking back and thinking about all of these movies from 2013, I'm just curious, Kim, what is your takeaway from the year in films?
+MONTAGNE: And looking back and thinking about all of these movies from 2013, I'm just curious, Kim, what is your takeaway from the year in films?

 MASTERS: This is just such a strong year.
 We have to hope it's not a one-off.
 There's been a lot of complaining about these big comic book movies and sequels that cost a fortune and seem kind of repetitive.
 And for people who like movies, this is a year and the first one I can remember in a long time when there's such an abundance of choices.
 So that's the good news of 2013.

-MONTAGE: Kim, thanks very much.
+MONTAGNE: Kim, thanks very much.

 MASTERS: Thank you, Renee.

-MONTAGE: Kim Masters hosts The Business on member station KCRW.
+MONTAGNE: Kim Masters hosts The Business on member station KCRW.